 We were formed in January 2003 as BioNanomatrix LLC, a Delaware limited liability company.
 In August 2007, we became BioNanomatrix Inc., a Delaware corporation.
-In October 2011, we changed our name to BioNano Genomics, Inc., and in July 2018, we changed our name to Bionano Genomics, Inc.
+In October 2011, we changed our name to BioNano Genomics Inc. Upon the filing of our amended and restated certificate of incorporation immediately prior to the closing of this offering, our name will be Bionano Genomics, Inc.